yudharisandy/LudoGame/README.md

     - Specific path/route of play for each player

 ### Issues (To be solved soon)
-- Still working on collision rule
+- Collision rule
 - Got number six: the same player holds
+- No need to choose Totem if there is no totem OnPlay (dice != 6)

 ### Board Coordinate Scheme
 This library is built based on the following board coordinate scheme.